-- b.
-Organizing units around a central courtyard that maintains the impression of the traditional side yard setback between units along the street frontage. - c.
+- from the street to be separate homes; - b.
+Organizing units around a central courtyard that maintains the impression of the traditional side yard setback between units along the street frontage; or - c.
 Designing the multi-family building so that the massing, arrangement of architectural elements, and use of exterior materials give the appearance of a large single-family home or townhome. - 4.
 All-Sided Design.
 Although the front facade of a building is expected to be the primary focal point in terms of the level of architectural character and features, all sides of a multi-family residential building shall incorporate architectural detailing that complements the front facade and provides visual interest.
 Blank walls void of architectural detailing are prohibited.
-Five (5) architectural features listed below shall be incorporated into the overall design on each side of the building: - a.
-Covered porches. - b.
-Balconies. - c.
-Prominent entry features. - d.
-Windows. - e.
-Door openings. - f.
-Distinct variations in color (not a slight variation of a similar hue, such as beige or pastel). - g.
-Variations in materials. - h.
-Variations in building height. - i.
-Variations in roof form. - j.
-Dormers. - k.
-Projected or recessed building walls. - I. Other architectural features as approved by the City Council after a recommendation from the Planning Commission. - F. Manufactured Homes.
+Five (5) architectural features listed below shall be incorporated into the overall design on each side of the building: - a. covered porches; - b. balconies; - c.
+Prominent entry features; - d. windows; - e. door openings; - f. distinct variations in color (not a slight variation of a similar hue, such as beige or pastel); - g. variations in materials; - h. variations in building height; - i. variation in roof form; - j. dormers; - k. projected or recessed building walls; or - I. another architectural feature as approved by the City Council after a recommendation from the Planning Commission. - F. Manufactured Homes.
 Compatibility standards for manufactured homes meeting the definition of "single-family dwelling" are as follows: - Manufactured Homes qualifying as single-family dwellings shall be compared to site built and other housing in the immediate general area within the same zoning or residential district or area.
 Approval shall be granted upon the finding that the manufactured home is substantially similar or superior in size, siding material, roof material, foundation, and general aesthetic appearance to: - a. site-built or other forms of housing which may be permitted in the same general area under this ordinance; or - b. existing development; or - c. proposed development in the same zoning district or area. - 2.
 All towing devices, wheels, axles, and hitches must be removed. - 3.
-At each exterior door, there must be a landing that is a minimum of 36 inches by 48 inches.

-G. Illegal Dwellings.

-1. The use of any floor area below base flood elevation for dwelling purposes is prohibited in all zoning districts unless the floor area meets the applicable building code and flood mitigation
+At each exterior door, there must be a landing that is a minimum of 36 inches by 48 inches. - G. Illegal Dwellings.
+The use of any floor area below base flood elevation for dwelling purposes is prohibited in all zoning districts unless the floor area meets the applicable building code and flood

-- requirements. - 2.
+- mitigation requirements.
 Buildings erected as garages or accessory buildings, except approved accessory dwelling units, shall not be occupied for dwelling purposes. - H. Architectural Deviations.
 Except for Section 3.50 G, deviations from the requirements of Section 3.50 may be authorized after a recommendation of the Planning Commission and approval by the City Council. - 1.
 In determining if a deviation is warranted, the following shall be considered: - a.
 The proposed architectural design and/or building material is equal or superior to these requirements as it relates to achieving the character desired by this section. - b.
 The proposed architectural design and/or building material better fits the character of the area than when it strictly conforms to the requirements of this section. - c.
 The deviation has no significant visual impact or distinction from the public right-of-way or adjacent properties. - d.
-The applicant shall demonstrate that conformance with the requirements is impractical due to complexity, but this factor alone shall not be the sole reason for granting a deviation. - 2.
+The applicant shall demonstrate that conformance with the requirements is impractical due to complexity, but these factors shall not by themselves be the reasons for granting a deviation. - 2.
 The City Council may grant a lesser deviation than requested. - 3.
 The City Council may attach conditions necessary to uphold the intent of this section.